ranguli/learnopengl/README.md

 ## Dependencies
-All depedencies are fetched and compiled with the bootstrap script.
-If you already have these things installed, prefer to use different versions of these things, etc, probably don't run the bootstrap script.
+All depedencies are fetched and compiled with ```bootstrap.sh```.
+If you already have the below installed, prefer to use different versions of these things, etc, probably don't run the bootstrap script.

 - SDL2
 - GLFW